 Sophie Thiébaut has lived in the neighbourhood of Saint-Henri since 2003.
-Since being elected in November 2009 her work has focused on land use planning as well as garbage collection.
+Since being first elected in November 2009 her work has focused on land use planning as well as garbage collection.

-Prior to her election, Ms Thiébaut worked with several community groups in the South-West borough for 8 years: CEDA, Carrefour d’éducation populaire de Pointe-Saint-Charles and the Table de quartier Concertation Ville-Émard/Côte Saint-Paul, where she coordinated the revitalisation program Operation Galt.
+Prior to her 2009 election, Ms Thiébaut worked with several community groups in the South-West borough for 8 years: CEDA, Carrefour d’éducation populaire de Pointe-Saint-Charles and the Table de quartier Concertation Ville-Émard–Côte Saint-Paul, where she coordinated the revitalisation program Operation Galt.
 She is therefore particularly involved in the Turcot Mobilisation, which she helped create.

 Ms Thiébaut has a 7-year-old daughter who attends a neighbourhood school.
 She has a Bachelor’s degree in Project Coordination and Community Organizations (Paris) and a Masters-level certificate in Social Economy (UQAM).

-Click here to read Sophie Thiébaut’s bilan as borough councillor for the district of Saint-Henri–Petite-Bourgogne–
+Click here to read Sophie Thiébaut’s 2009-2013 bilan as borough councillor for the district of Saint-Henri–Petite-Bourgogne–